StrataSource/strata-wiki/pages/index/index.md

-# Welcome!
+# Welcome to the Documentation!

-This is the default index site
+Select the game/engine above to get started.